Growth Trends for Related Jobs

 While not every external rep needs anything beyond a high school diploma, many employers seek candidates who have bachelor’s or master’s degrees in marketing.
 Sales executives should be educated in business, accounting, economics, finance, statistics and other related courses.
 Some industries, such as the auto and retail industries, allow salespeople to learn on-the-job without specific education requirements.

-Jobs for sales representatives are expected to increase by 7 percent from 2008 to 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+Jobs for sales representatives are expected to increase by 5 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistics (BLS).
 That is about as fast as the average for all other occupations.
 There is no hard data for external sales reps, but it’s assumed opportunities for them will grow at a similar rate to the rest of the industry.
-The BLS reported that more than 1.9 million workers were employed as sales reps in May 2008.
+The BLS reported that more than 1,625,700 workers were employed as sales reps in May 2020.

-External sales representatives earned an average salary of $25,000 to more than $70,000 per year in February 2010, according to PayScale.com.
+External sales representatives earned an average salary of $40,000 to more than $171,000 per year in February 2010, according to the BLS.
 Much of that income was based on the rep's experience and responsibilities, as well as the type of industry in which he worked.
-Meanwhile, the BLS reported sales reps earned a median annual wage of $70,200 in May 2008.
+Meanwhile, the BLS reported sales reps earned a median annual wage of $62,070 in May 2020.